vozhyk-/emacs/README.md

 ```
 cd src
-./emacs  (or ./emacs -Q if you have troubles.)
+./emacs  (or ./emacs -Q if you have problems.)
 ```

 Many many debugging outputs.
 Please ignore them.